Covering convection with a thermal blanket: numerical simulation and stochastic modeling: Abstract

 \section{Abstract}

-Adding moving boundaries to thermally convective fluids is known to result in nontrivial and surprising dynamics.
-In this work, we investigate the coupling between a floating plate and the convective fluid below it.
+Adding moving boundaries to convective fluids is known to result in nontrivial and surprising dynamics, \mac{leading to spectacular geoformations ranging from the kilometer-scale karst terrains to the planetary-scale plate tectonics.} \mac{On one hand, the moving solid alters the surrounding flow field, but on the other hand, the flow modifies the motion and shape of the solid.
+This leads to a two-way coupling that is significant in the study of fluid-structure interactions and in the understanding of geomorphologies.} In this work, we investigate the coupling between a floating plate and the convective fluid below it.
 Through numerical experiments, we show the motion of this plate is driven by the flow beneath.
-However the flow structure is also modified by the presence of this plate as it shields the heat from escaping, leading to the ``thermal blanket" effect.
+However the flow structure is also modified by the presence of this plate, leading to the ``thermal blanket" effect \mac{ where the trapped heat beneath the plate results in buoyant and upwelling flows that in turn push the plate away}.
 By analyzing this two-way coupling between moving boundary and fluid, we are able to capture the dynamical behaviors of this plate through a low-dimensional stochastic model.
 Geophysically, the thermal blanket effect is believed to drive the continental drift, therefore understanding this mechanism has significance beyond fluid dynamics.